 Since FH is an inherited disease, tracing it through family lines is one of the most effective ways to find the people who are at risk for a genetic condition in order to treat them properly.
 Cascade screening is the name for one such mechanism.
 When people receive a diagnosis of FH, they become what is known as an “index case.”
 Cascade screening then is the process of testing their immediate biological relatives to figure out which other members of the family also have the FH gene.
 First, second, and third degree biological relatives are all candidates for cascade screening.

-FH Foundation CASCADE FH Registry
+Family Heart Foundation CASCADE FH Registry

-The FH Foundation is dedicated to providing educational information about FH in order to help those who don’t know that they have the disease identify it and seek potentially life-saving treatments.
+the Family Heart Foundation is dedicated to providing educational information about FH in order to help those who don’t know that they have the disease identify it and seek potentially life-saving treatments.
 Our national FH registry is called CASCADE FH, in order to highlight the importance of cascade testing to relatives of anyone who has a diagnosis.
 If you have received a diagnosis of FH, we highly encourage you to join the registry and help us track disease patterns, therapy trends and patient quality of life to enable research in bettering FH diagnosis and care.

-If you want to learn more about FH, browse the FH Foundation website to learn everything you need to know about risk factors, diagnosis, treatment, and next steps for individuals who discover that they have FH.
+If you want to learn more about FH, browse the Family Heart Foundation website to learn everything you need to know about risk factors, diagnosis, treatment, and next steps for individuals who discover that they have FH.
 Even if you’ve never considered the possibility that you might have FH before, it’s worth learning everything you can to decide if you might be candidate for the disorder.
 After all, what you don’t know about FH can kill you.